-I will often get requests to write about extroversion — specifically how extroverts can better understand introverts.
-(Extroverted people are seldom shy about asking for what they want!)
+I will often get requests to write about extroversion, specifically how extroverts can better understand introverts.

 This is generalized.
-No two introverts are the same just like no two extroverts are the same.
-Just like no two people — period — are the same.
+No two introverts are the same.
+Let me repeat that – no two introverts are the same, just like no two extroverts are the same.
+Just like no two people are the same.
 We are all uniquely made by our Creator!
 And, that’s intentional on His part!

 But, this is an attempt to help you understand some of the introverts in your world.
-And, if you want clarification if it applies to them — simply ask.
-We can express ourselves — often quite eloquently.
+And, if you want clarification if it applies to them – simply ask.
+We can express ourselves.
+And, often quite eloquently.